medhassno1/cert-base/README.md

   .then(result => {
     // result object has 2 fields:
     //
-    // key : the generated key file path
+    // key : the generated key content
-    // cert: the generated cert file path
+    // cert: the generated cert content

-    // do what you want with result
   })
 ```
 where

-- **commonName** is the commonName for the CA cert, give it whatever you want
+- **commonName** is the commonName field for the CA cert

-This method returns a promise

-For more subject options, check [here](https://github.com/Dexus/pem#create-a-certificate-signing-request), because inside this package we use **pem** to do all those openssl work

 ### Check if CA cert exist